evansiroky/timezone-boundary-builder/README.md

 ##### Comprehensive #####

-This follows a strategy of including all timezone identifiers that were produced by the timezone database project prior to the 1993 practice of producing at least one zone per country.
+This follows a strategy of including all timezone identifiers that were produced by the timezone database project according to the up-until 1993 practice of producing at least one zone per country.
 This does not include zones that were determined to be unneccessary due to lack of supporting evidence.
 This variation should mostly align with those timezones listed in the [zone.tab](https://github.com/eggert/tz/blob/main/zone.tab) file within the timezone database project.
 This dataset is the basis for producing the other 2 timekeeping variations in this project.

+This output variation provides data assumes that some data about time changes prior to 1970 marked as deprecated within the timezone database is actually correct.
+Depending on whether the data prior to 1970 within the timezone database is deemed correct, then the use of this dataset will provide as comprehensive as possible data for observed timekeeping methods worldwide.

-In the release files, these zones are identified with the prefix `timezones.` or `timezones-with-oceans.`.
+In the release files, these zones are identified with the prefix `timezones` or `timezones-with-oceans`.
 This was how timezones were orginally published by this project and has backwards compatibility with the methodology used to produce timezone database releases since this project started.

 ##### Same since 1970 #####

 This strategy includes only timezones that have agreed on timekeeping methods since the year 1970.
 This variation should mostly align with those timezones listed in the [zone1970.tab](https://github.com/eggert/tz/blob/main/zone1970.tab) file within the timezone database project.
+However, the [@tubular/time](https://www.npmjs.com/package/@tubular/time) library is used to determine which zones get merged together from the comprehensive variation.
 The output of the zones from the comprehensive method are combined together for all relevant zones with the zone having the largest city population being used for the `tzid` of the merged zone in the final output.

+This output variation is technically the most authoritative dataset since the timezone database officially supports only timekeeping methods that have been the same since 1970.
+Depending on whether the data prior to 1970 within the timezone database is deemed correct, then the use of this dataset may provide potentially incorrect data for observed timekeeping methods prior to 1970 at certain locations.

 In the release files, these zones are identified with the prefix `timezones-1970` or `timezones-with-oceans-1970`.
-Data with the "Same since 1970" timekeeping method was first made availabile in release UNRELEASED.
+Data with the "Same since 1970" timekeeping method was first made availabile in release 2023d.

 ##### Same since now #####

 This strategy includes only timezones that agree on timekeeping methods as of the approximate release date of the data.
-This variation does not align with any file within the timezone database project and is instead dynamically computed with the assistance of the [@tubular/time](https://www.npmjs.com/package/@tubular/time) library.
+This variation should mostly align with those timezones listed in the [zonenow.tab](https://github.com/eggert/tz/blob/main/zonenow.tab) file within the timezone database project.
+However, the [@tubular/time](https://www.npmjs.com/package/@tubular/time) library is used to determine which zones get merged together from the comprehensive variation.
 The output of the zones from the comprehensive method are combined together for all relevant zones and the zone with the largest city population is used in the final output.

 This output variation is only suitable for use cases that need to know the current or future time at a location.
-It will provide potentially incorrect data for times in the past at certain locations.
+It will provide potentially incorrect data for observed timekeeping methods in the past at certain locations.

 In the release files, these zones are identified with the prefix `timezones-now` or `timezones-with-oceans-now`.
-Data with the "Same since now" timekeeping method was first made availabile in release UNRELEASED.
+Data with the "Same since now" timekeeping method was first made availabile in release 2023d.

 #### 2. With or without oceans ####